keldering/Three-knob-WebSDRTuner/README.md

 Opposite to optical encoders these ordinary rotary encoders need to be debounced.
-There is a very elegant solution to do this in software at: https://www.best-microcontroller-projects.com/rotary-encoder.html I used this software and it works very well so no need for the rather encombrent optical ones.
+There is a very elegant solution to do this in software at: https://www.best-microcontroller-projects.com/rotary-encoder.html I used this software and it works quite well so no need for the rather encombrent optical ones.